-The Android Open Source implementation uses the WebKit rendering engine to implement the android.webkit.WebView.
-Because it is not feasible to develop a comprehensive test suite for a web rendering system, device implementers MUST use the specific upstream build of WebKit in the WebView implementation.
+The Android Open Source implementation uses code from the Chromium Project to implement the android.webkit.webView [Resources, 10].
+Because it is not feasible to develop a comprehensive test suite for a web rendering system, device implementers MUST use the specific upstream build of Chromium in the WebView implementation.
 Specifically:

-- Device implementations' android.webkit.WebView implementations MUST be based on the 534.30 WebKit build from the upstream Android Open Source tree for Android 4.2.
+- Device android.webkit.Webview implementations MUST be based on the Chromium build from the upstream Android Open Source Project for Android 4.4.
 This build includes a specific set of functionality and security fixes for the WebView.

+[Resources, 83] - The user agent string reported by the WebView MUST be in this format:

+'''

+Mozilla/5.0 (Linux; Android $(VERSION); $(LOCALE); $(MODEL) Build/$(BUILD)) AppleWebKit/537.36 (KHTML, like Gecko) Version/4.0 $(CHROMIUM_VER) Mobile Safari/537.36

+'''

-Device implementers MAY include customizations to the WebKit implementation; however, any such customizations MUST NOT alter the behavior of the WebView, including rendering behavior. - The user agent string reported by the WebView MUST be in this format: Mozilla/5.0 (Linux; U; Android \$(VERSION); \$(LOCALE); \$(MODEL) Build/\$(BUILD)) AppleWebKit/534.30 (KHTML, like Gecko) Version/4.2 Mobile Safari/534.30 - The value of the \$(VERSION) string MUST be the same as the value for android.os.Build.VERSION.RELEASE - The value of the \$(LOCALE) string SHOULD follow the ISO conventions for country code and language, and SHOULD refer to the current configured locale of the device - The value of the \$(MODEL) string MUST be the same as the value for android.os.Build.MODEL - The value of the \$(BUILD) string MUST be the same as the value for android.os.Build.ID - Device implementations MAY omit Mobile in the user agent string
+- The value of the \$(VERSION) string MUST be the same as the value for android.os.Build.version.release. - The value of the \$(LOCALE) string SHOULD follow the ISO conventions for country code and language, and SHOULD refer to the current configured locale of the device. - The value of the \$(MODEL) string MUST be the same as the value for android.os.Build.MODEL. - The value of the \$(BUILD) string MUST be the same as the value for android.os.Build.ID. - The value of the \$(CHROMIUM_VER) string MUST be the version of Chromium in the upstream Android Open Source Project. - Device implementations MAY omit Mobile in the user agent string.

 The WebView component SHOULD include support for as much of HTML5 [Resources, 11] as possible.
-Minimally, device implementations MUST support each of these APIs associated with HTML5 in the WebView: